Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ### Standby Masters

-Standby masters are launched on different servers to provide fault-tolerance when running Alluxio master in HA (high available) mode.
+Standby masters are launched on different servers to provide fault-tolerance when running Alluxio in HA mode.
 Standby masters read journals written by the leading master to keep their own copies of the master state up-to-date.
 They also write journal checkpoints for faster recovery in the future.
 However, they do not process any requests from other Alluxio components.
 After leading master fail-over, the standby masters will re-elect the new